All Episodes

 Now you can start a 30-day trial and download your first audio book for free.

-Just go to Audible.com slash Hannity to get started.
+Just go to audible.com/slash Hannity to get started.

-That's Audible.com slash Hannity for a 30-day trial and audio book.
+That's audible.com/slash Hannity for a 30-day trial and audiobook.

-I was a third-ranking official in the Justice Department.
+My background: I was a third-ranking official in the Justice Department.

-And at one time I was Jim Comey's boss.
+And at one time, I was Jim Comey's boss.

 I am very disappointed in what he just did.

-There is a no brainer violation of that statute.
+There is a no-brainer violation of that statute.

-It's a felony, ten years in prison.
+That's a felony, 10 years in prison.

 The definition that a judge gives a jury in a charge on gross negligence includes the words extremely negligent.

-They're one and the same thing.
+They're one of the same thing.

 We prove intent through circumstantial evidence or action.